Senior Human Resources Advisor, Seymour Whyte Constructions

 CCF NSW Members who are Champions of “Employers for Women in Civil”

-Employers show their support for the CCF NSW Women in Civil Program with NSW Minister for Women, the Hon.
-Tanya Davies MP.
+Employers show their support in December 2017 for the CCF NSW Women in Civil Program with the then NSW Minister for Women, the Hon.
+Tanya Davies MP and Ken Kanofski, CEO of RMS.

 While some people may perceive the civil construction industry as being known for its challenges, for those working in the industry it is the tight-knit, team-based working environment that keeps them motivated and engaged.
 And there is a genuine sense of satisfaction at the completion of the project when those involved can look and say “we built that”.
 How many other industry sectors have such a tangible sense of accomplishment?